project-alice-assistant/docs/docs/setup/image-install.md

 ---

 ::: warning
 The last image we created for now is Beta 2!
-Did you check the [manual-install](manual-install) for an updated Alice?
+Did you check the [alice CLI install](alice-cli) for an updated Alice?
 We will resume image creation when version 1 is released.
 :::

 - Download our prefabricated Raspbian image: